What Is Decimal For 1 8

 • Fractions: A fraction represents a part of a whole.
 It consists of two parts: the numerator (the top number) and the denominator (the bottom number).
 The numerator indicates how many parts we have, while the denominator indicates the total number of equal parts the whole is divided into.
 In the fraction 1/8, 1 is the numerator, and 8 is the denominator.

 • Decimals: A decimal is another way to represent a part of a whole, but instead of using a fraction, it uses a base-10 system.
 Decimal numbers are written with a decimal point, which separates the whole number part from the fractional part.
-For example, 0.5 represents one-half.
+Take this: 0.5 represents one-half.
 Each digit to the right of the decimal point represents a power of ten: tenths, hundredths, thousandths, and so on.

 Converting 1/8 to a Decimal: The Division Method